dtrinf/python_course/FinalProject/README.md

 ALTER ROLE djangouser SET default_transaction_isolation TO 'read committed';
 ALTER ROLE djangouser SET timezone TO 'UTC';

-GRANT ALL PRIVILEGES ON DATABASE reto12 TO djangouser;
+GRANT ALL PRIVILEGES ON DATABASE web_lfg TO djangouser;
 GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO djangouser;
 GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO djangouser;